openedx/frontend-app-ora/README.rst

 The dev server is running at `http://localhost:1992 <http://localhost:1992>`_ or whatever port you setup.

-Developing
-**********

-This section concerns development of ``frontend-app-ora`` itself, not the templated copy.

-It should be noted that one of the goals of this repository is for it to function correctly as an MFE (as in ``npm install && npm start``) even if no modifications are made.
-This ensures that developers get a *practical* working example, not just a theoretical one.

-This also means, of course, that any committed code should be tested and subject to both CI and branch protection rules.

 Running MFE Locally with a plugin:
 ==================================